cran/cfr/README.md

 *cfr* functionality overlaps with that of some other packages, including

 - [*coarseDataTools*](https://cran.r-project.org/package=coarseDataTools)
-  is an R package that also allows estimation of case fatality risk while accounting for delays due to survival time. *cfr* uses simpler methods from Nishiura et al. ([2009](#ref-nishiura2009)) to correct for under-ascertainment and a simpler likelihood calculation.
+  is an R package that allows estimation of relative case fatality risk between covariate groups while accounting for delays due to survival time, when numbers of deaths and recoveries over time are known. *cfr* uses simpler methods from Nishiura et al. ([2009](#ref-nishiura2009)) that can be applied when only cases and deaths over time are known, generating estimates based on all data to date, as well as time-varying estimates. *cfr* can also convert estimates of cases with known outcomes over time into an estimate of under-ascertainment, if a baseline estimate of fatality risk is available from the literature (e.g. from past outbreaks).
 - [*EpiNow2*](https://cran.r-project.org/package=EpiNow2) is an R
-  package that allows estimation of case fatality risk as a secondary observation of cases, but is a more complex package to use.
+  package that can allow estimation of case fatality risk if it is defined as a secondary observation of cases.
+In particular, it allows for estimation that accounts for the smooth underlying epidemic process, but this requires additional computational effort.
+A comparison of these methods is planned for a future release.

 *cfr* is in future expected to benefit from the functionality of the forthcoming [*epiparameter*